Bottom Line

 FAQ

-What was the primary focus of the data center debate in Allen Park?
+What was the primary focus of the FOX 2 Detroit segment?

-Who discussed the UAP files during the broadcast?
+Who discussed the DoD files mentioned in the report?

-Bill Konkolesky, State Director of the Michigan Chapter of the Mutual UFO Network, was featured discussing this topic.
+Bill Konkolesky, State Director of the Michigan Chapter of the Mutual UFO Network, discussed this topic during the broadcast.